Loading Now

 Role of the microbiome in skin health

-Our skin is home to over 1,200 organisms, much like the diverse microbiome in our gut.
-This skin microbiome varies across skin types, such as oily, dry, or moist.
-Its impact on skin health is profound.
-It acts as a barrier against harmful elements through physical, chemical, and immune defenses.
-Additionally, the gut microbiome contributes to skin health by sending beneficial substances, like short-chain fatty acids and serotonin, to the skin.
-This gut-skin connection helps maintain both the health and appearance of our skin.
+The skin hosts over 1,200 microorganisms, similar to the diversity found in the gut microbiome.
+The skin microbiome differs depending on skin types, such as oily, dry, or combination skin, and profoundly impacts overall skin health.
+It serves as a protective barrier against harmful elements through physical, chemical, and immune defenses.
+Additionally, the gut microbiome contributes to skin health by delivering beneficial compounds, such as short-chain fatty acids and serotonin, to the skin.
+This gut-skin connection helps maintain the overall health and appearance of the skin.

 How the Gut-Skin Connection Affects Skin Conditions